parlaynu/sonos-over-vpn/README.md

 ### Port Forwarding

-In the router web management console, browse to: Security -> Apps and Gaming -> Single Port Forwarding.
-Select 'Add new Single Port Forwarding' and in the dialog, enter the following:
+In the router web management console, browse to: 'Security' -> 'Apps and Gaming' -> 'Single Port Forwarding' and select 'Add new Single Port Forwarding'.
+Enter the following in the dialog:

     Name: Sonos
     Protocol: UDP